Abhi-1U/3-word-email/README.md

 ## Revoking Gmail/Email access from nylas

-After you have tested the app and want to disconnect the nylas API from your Gmail/Email account, you can revoke access from Google/Provider account settings > Data from apps and services you use > Third-party apps & services > Nylas
+After you have tested the app and want to disconnect the nylas API from your Gmail/Email account, you can revoke access from app by clicking on the revoke button on the navbar and clicking revoke grant on the revoke page.
+For revoking it from your google account follow : Google account settings > Data from apps and services you use > Third-party apps & services > Nylas .

 ## Warning :